 Every summer, a predictable ritual takes place.
 After hibernating comfortably since the previous autumn, men attired in aprons emblazoned with the slogan “kiss the cook” will selflessly volunteer to “cook” a meal.
 This, of course, means barbecue, a decidedly masculine affectation and the only type of cooking most men can be entrusted to do.
 When this ritual is completed and guests are sated, lavish praise and thanks are heaped upon the “chef.”
 In truth, the only aspects of this ritual for which men are typically responsible is getting the grill lit, placing the meats on the grill and turning them (after our female better halves warn us that the meats are burning).
 Normally all the preparatory work—buying the food; preparing the salad, vegetables and desserts; preparing the meat for cooking; organizing plates and cutlery; preparing the plates—is done by our wives and girlfriends.
 Ditto for the post-dining rituals—clearing the table, doing the dishes and putting everything away.
 Insouciant clods that men are, we can’t figure out why our ladies are upset when we asked how they enjoyed their “night off.”

 TFK, by the way, doesn’t stand for “Truck Food Kitchen” as we had surmised before meeting Katie.
 It stands for “Talking Fountain Kitchen,” in honor of Katie’s erstwhile venture, Talking Fountain Gallery and Boutique.
 Before launching the TFK Smokehouse in November, 2013, Katie owned and operated the gallery on Lead Avenue.
 She explained that “talking fountains” don’t speak on their own; for centuries, fountains have served as meeting places in which citizens of Rome could express themselves—even during Mussolini’s regime.
-The idea of expressing yourself any way you can resonated deeply with Katie who continues in that spirit even though her primary focus is now culinary arts.
+The idea of expressing yourself any way you can resonated deeply with Katie who continues in that spirit even though her primary focus has expanded to now include the culinary arts.

 The TFK Smokehouse is reflective of the creativity formerly on display at her gallery.
 Once a flatbed trailer sporting stainless steel tables, the Smokehouse underwent a significant make-over.
 Many of the display fixtures and racks from the defunct art gallery were repurposed for the truck along with other artistic treasures.
 The result is a rather unique food truck that belies any stereotypes you may have about food trucks…at least in terms of appearance.
 From a functional standpoint, however, the Smokehouse is everything you would expect a great food truck to be.
 The aromas wafting from this mobile conveyance are akin to smoke signals beckoning you to sample the fruit wood-perfumed fare.